Joe Burrow throws 4 TDs passes, No. 2 LSU routs MSU 36-13

 LSU: Even in a hostile conference road environment, the Tigers kept right on doing the same things they’ve done all season: scoring points and shutting down opposing offenses.
 This team has all the pieces to compete in Atlanta and beyond.

-MSU: The Bulldogs looked as good on defense as they have at any point this season, but the math for bowl eligibility continues to get tougher for second-year head coach Joe Moorhead.
+MSU: The Bulldogs looked as good on defense as they have at any point this season, but the math for bowl eligibility continues to get tougher for second-year head coach Joe Moorhead

 UP NEXT